ddelong/ddelong.github.io/_posts/2005-04-04-no-tiger-on-friday.md

 categories:
   - Macs
 ---
-Maybe it was an April Fool&#8217;s joke on Think Secret&#8217;s part.
+Maybe it was an April Fool's joke on Think Secret's part.
 Maybe they were trying to set up a legal defense that they guess a lot (and are wrong).
 Maybe a delay was introduced.
 Who knows?
 At any rate, there was no Tiger announcement which would have made all the wakka-wakka gags _almost_ bareable.
-Now my problem is that without Tiger as a new toy coming soon, I&#8217;m starting to eye a new SATA boot drive (a 300 GB drive).
+Now my problem is that without Tiger as a new toy coming soon, I'm starting to eye a new SATA boot drive (a 300 GB drive).
 Keep me from spending money Apple!